Telenor Pakistan: Acquisition by PTCL Group

-On 1 October 2025, the CCP approved PTCL's acquisition of Telenor Pakistan.
+On 1 October 2025, the CCP approved PTCL's acquisition of Telenor Pakistan, this was followed by the PTA's approval 6 December 2025.

+PTCL completed its acquisition of Telenor Pakistan and Orion Towers (Private) Limited on 31 December 2025.

+PTCL Group CEO Hatem Bamatraf announced that the Telenor Pakistan brand will be dissolved once the merger between Telenor Pakistan and Ufone is complete and all the necessary approvals have been given by the regulatory authorities.

+Merger with Ufone

+On 1 July 2026, the Islamabad High Court approved the merger between Telenor Pakistan and Pak Telecommunication Mobile Limited (Ufone).

+As part of the integration between both networks, Ufone has migrated to the Telenor '345' headquarters building in Gulberg Greens, Islamabad.
+Hatem Bamatraf, who previously served as the Group CEO for both PTCL and Ufone will now lead the MergeCo as the new CEO.
+PTCL will operate as a separate entity with its own board and CEO.

 Operations

 Coverage

 Telenor Pakistan covers more than 80% of Pakistan's population in urban and rural areas with a network of over 12,000 cell sites of which 80% are 3G and 70% are 4G enabled.
 The company has been awarded a number of projects under Universal Service Fund (USF) of which the one currently in progress in the Broadband for Sustainable Development (BSD) program under which more than 100 new cell sites will be established to bring connectivity to 1.7 million in Dera Ismail Khan and Mohmand Agency.
 In the past, Telenor worked on USF Projects for cell site installation in Bahawalpur-Cholistan district in 2009 and provision of 3G services in Kohistan district in 2017.